// EXSLERATE · NPU IP · FPGA PROTOTYPE VALIDATED · LICENSABLE TODAY

 Target applicationSOHO / local privacySOHO server · local RAG

 Notes.
-Detailed throughput, latency, power, and per-configuration benchmarks for the ExSLerate V2 engine and Krsna SoC are released under NDA on an engagement basis.
+ExSLerate is FPGA-validated NPU IP available for licensing.
+Krsna is the planned prototype SoC built around the IP.
+Detailed throughput, latency, power, and per-configuration benchmarks are released under NDA on an engagement basis.
 For the full performance dossier, contact sales@sandlogic.com.
-Tensulator and Tensor Codec are subject of a PCT international patent application filed with the Indian Patent Office.

 // LET'S BUILD